syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 {% endhighlight %}
 {% endtabs %}

-Here, the sender is `GridViewDefinition.DataGrid`.
+Here, the sender is [GridViewDefinition.DataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html).
 You can get the `DetailsViewDataGrid` that raises the event by using the `OriginalSender`.

 ## Column sizing

-The SfDataGrid allows you to apply column sizing to the `DetailsViewDataGrid` by setting the [GridViewDefinition.DataGrid.AutoSizeColumnsMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoSizeColumnsMode.html) like parent DataGrid.
-For more information, refer to the [Column Sizing](https://help.syncfusion.com/windowsforms/sfdatagrid/columns#column-sizing "") section.
+The SfDataGrid allows you to apply column sizing to the [DetailsViewDataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.DetailsViewDataGrid.html) by setting the [GridViewDefinition.DataGrid.AutoSizeColumnsMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoSizeColumnsMode.html) like parent DataGrid.
+For more information, refer to the [Column Sizing](https://help.syncfusion.com/windowsforms/sfdatagrid/columns#column-sizing) section.

 ### Resizing parent DataGrid and DetailsViewDataGrid simultaneously

 By default, the `DetailsViewDataGrid` column width will not be adjusted while resizing the parent DataGrid columns.
-You can adjust the DetailsViewDataGrid column width simultaneously while resizing the parent DataGrid by handling the `DetailsViewLoading` and [ColumnResizing](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ColumnResizing_EV.html) events.
+You can adjust the DetailsViewDataGrid column width simultaneously while resizing the parent DataGrid by handling the [DetailsViewLoading](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DetailsViewLoading_EV.html) and [ColumnResizing](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ColumnResizing_EV.html) events.

 N> It is applicable only when the parent and `DetailsViewDataGrid` having same number of columns.